The Guide to Stakeholder Interviews: What Works and What Doesn’t

 At the heart of stakeholder interviews are, well, the stakeholders.
 In smaller (or startup) companies, speaking with a founder or co-founder might suffice, but in larger companies — where more people engage with the product — you will need to interview more stakeholders.

-We recommend that you choose up to 5 stakeholders who represent different company sectors, so you have a broader spectrum of insights.
+We recommend that you choose up to five stakeholders who represent different company sectors, so you have a broader spectrum of insights.
 A good rule of thumb is to speak to those involved in the various stages of your business processes.
 This will allow you to collect the necessary information about goals, problems, expectations, and other data.
 Once you have a list of stakeholders you will be able to identify groups, with a different set of questions for each group.

 Define your timeline, budget and interview schedule